imagekit-developer/imagekit-ruby/README.md

 the distance between the two images.

-This SDK exposes the `phash_distance` function to calculate the distance between two pHash value.
+This SDK exposes the `phash_distance` function to calculate the distance between two pHash values.
 It accepts two pHash hexadecimal strings and returns a numeric value indicative of the level of difference between the two images.

 ```ruby